kksamy-ssic/artik-lab/README.md

 This repository contains the sample source files to demostrate Artik cloud access from Artik platform, using node.js

 =============
-The below section explains the steps to access the artik cloud using the
+The below steps walks through Artik cloud account creation and access the cloud using a REST api and cloud example

 1.0)	Create a ARTIK Cloud user account from the user portal, if you already have an ARTIK.IO account then use those credentials to login to https://artik.cloud
 1.1)	Create a user account through get started now